clydebuilt1974/TryHackMe/Junior Penetration Tester/Network Security/NMAP Live Host Discovery.md

   * The systems that do not respond are offline or inaccessible.

 ### UDP Ping
-* Finally, we can use UDP to discover if the host is online.
+* Use UDP to discover if a host is online.
-* Contrary to TCP SYN ping, sending a UDP packet to an open port is not expected to lead to any reply.
+* Sending a UDP packet to an open port is not expected to lead to any reply.
-* However, if we send a UDP packet to a closed UDP port, we expect to get an ICMP port unreachable packet; this indicates that the target system is up and available.
+* An ICMP port unreachable packet is expected if a UDP packet is sent to a closed UDP port.
-* In the following figure, we see a UDP packet sent to an open UDP port and not triggering any response.
+  * This indicates that the target system is up and available.
-* However, sending a UDP packet to any closed UDP port can trigger a response indirectly indicating that the target is online.
+* UDP packet sent to an open UDP port does not trigger a response.
-* The syntax to specify the ports is similar to that of TCP SYN ping and TCP ACK ping; Nmap uses -PU for UDP ping.
+* Nmap uses `-PU` for UDP ping.
-* In the following example, we use a UDP scan, and we discover five live hosts.
+  * The syntax to specify the ports is similar to that of TCP SYN ping and TCP ACK ping.
 ```
 sudo nmap -PU -sn 10.10.68.220/24